MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 -chull_to_inner_vertex: A map from darts of chull_map to vertex handles of shell, particularly to inner vertices.
 The vertex is at the circumcenter of the corresponding face scaled to r_in.
 -chull_to_outer_vertex: A map from darts of chull_map to vertex handles of shell, particularly to outer vertices.
 The vertex is at the circumcenter of the corresponding face scaled to r_out.
 -3_sew_dict: A map from darts in chull_map to darts in shell informing how to 3-sew adjacent volumes.
--inner_to_outer: A map from inner darts to their corresponding outer darts.
+-inner_to_outer: A map from inner darts to their corresponding outer darts. and an inner and outer radius

 1. Randomly sample num_pts points on a sphere with radius 1.